Carbamate: Ester terminology

-IUPAC states "The esters are often called urethanes or urethans, a usage that is strictly correct only for the ethyl esters."
-But also states, "An alternative term for the compounds R_{2}NC(=O)OR' (R' not = H), esters of carbamic acids, R,NC(=O)OH, in strict use limited to the ethyl esters, but widely used in the general sense".
-IUPAC provides these statements without citation.
+IUPAC states normatively that carbamate "esters are often called urethanes or urethans, a usage that is strictly correct only for the ethyl esters."
+However, as a descriptive matter, the IUPAC recognizes that "An alternative term for the compounds R_{2}NC(=O)OR' (R' not = H), esters of carbamic acids, R_{2}NC(=O)OH, in strict use limited to the ethyl esters, but widely used in the general sense".